Author: Dr. Jean-Paul Rodrigue

 The analysis of these concepts within transport geography relies on methodologies often developed by other disciplines such as economics, mathematics, planning, and demography.
 For instance, the spatial structure of transportation networks can be analyzed with graph theory, which was initially developed for mathematics.
 Further, many models developed to analyze movements, such as the gravity model, were borrowed from physical sciences.
 Multidisciplinarity is consequently an important attribute of transport geography, as in geography in general, as each discipline provides a different dimension to transport geography.
 Transport geography must be systematic as one element of the transport system is linked with numerous others; transport systems are complex systems.

 The role of transport geography is to understand the spatial relations that are produced by transport systems.
-This can give rise to several fallacies about transportation in terms of the respective relations between access, accessibility, distance, and time.
-A better understanding of spatial relations is essential to assist private and public actors involved in transportation mitigating key transport problems, such as capacity limits, transfer between different systems, the reliability of mobility, and the integration of transport systems.
+This can give rise to several fallacies about transportation regarding the respective relations between access, accessibility, distance, and time.
+A better understanding of spatial relations is essential to assist private and public actors involved in transportation for mitigating key transport problems, such as capacity limits, transfer between different systems, the reliability of mobility, and the integration of transport systems.
 There are three basic geographical considerations relevant to transport systems:

 - Location.
 As all activities are located somewhere, each location has characteristics conferring a potential supply and demand for resources, products, services, or labor.
 A location will determine the nature, the origin, the destination, the distance, and even the possibility of a movement to be realized.
 For instance, a city provides employment in various sectors of activity in addition to consume resources.